 Unlike super yachts and motorboats that rely entirely on (huge) quantities of fossil fuels and an engine, you'll also find your charter trip is a lot more peaceful bobbing along by sail!

-2. Stock up on eco-friendly products to use onboard 🌱🚿 🧼
+2. Use only eco-friendly products onboard 🌱🚿 🧼

 Unlike on land, whatever goes down our drains on a boat, heads directly into the sea with zero treatment or filtration.

 By stocking up on plant-based, bio-degradable shampoo, soap bars and washing up liquid, you'll help keep chemicals out of our seas.

 Instead of using traditional chemical-based products, try to: